KBDizzee/KTMVTour/docs/daily-log.md

 - I completely forgot I needed an api to fetch the all the comments for posts, so I added that API and all comments are being fetched.
 Now I need to load it into frontend.
 I think I will also have to use flatlist, like for loading posts.
 I have the pagination limit set to 20.
 SO it loads 20 comments.
 I think flatlist is the way to go for these comments..

 - I'll add that quickly tomorrow.
 I'll have claude help with some frontend styling, the parts I already know to speed up the process.

+## 20 Nov 25

+- I got the comments working.
+Im almost done with the social media part.
+What I need to do now is when user comments, I need to show their comment instantaneously on the screen so they know they've commented